Don’t dig up dahlias for winter! What to do instead….

 I don’t dig up dahlias to store them at the end of the summer.

-But the dahlias I’ve left in the ground, year after year, have filled our late-summer borders with glorious colour.
+Yet many of the dahlias I’ve left in the ground, year after year, have filled our late-summer borders with glorious colour.

 Although, perhaps the borders are not exactly the colours I originally planted.
 But more of that later.